sosna/sdlt/README.md

 ## Initial load

 The first sample file (`in/data.0.csv`) represents the first load of data.
-The sample file contains all the data for 2 currencies (NOK and RUB) until December 2019 (**504 data points in total**).
+The sample file contains all the monthly data for 2 currencies (NOK and RUB) until December 2019 (**504 data points in total**).
 CSV files can easily be read in Spark, using something like the following:

 ```scala
 val df0 = spark.read.format("csv").option("header", "true").schema(schema).load("in/data.0.csv")